PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Designing icons for Papirus is easy :)

-You only need to draw icons for Papirus and then convert colors for ePapirus, Papirus Dark and Papirus-Light using our scripts.
+You only need to draw icons for Papirus and then convert colors for Papirus Dark and Papirus-Light using our scripts.

 ## How to draw icons for Papirus